Stephen Venard: Career

-The Henry Rifle hangs in the Wells Fargo Museum in San Francisco, California.
+The Henry rifle hangs in the Wells Fargo Museum in San Francisco, California.

 In June 1866, Venard was appointed resident deputy sheriff at Meadow Lake City; here, he was appointed City Marshall and became a member of the Meadow Lake Yachting Club.
 By 1869, he was commissioned as a Deputy Sheriff.
 After being sent to Sonoma County in 1871 to investigate the Houx Gang, a group of Wells Fargo stage robbers, Venard played an important role in the capture of John Houx.

 After retiring from his career as a lawman due to advancing age and chronic rheumatism, Venard became a partner in 1888 in the Detective Mine on Cement Hill.

 Personal life

-Venard was almost six feet tall.
+Venard was almost 6 ft tall.
 He had wavy black hair, and a full beard.
 Never married, he spent his leisure time reading books at the Library Association.

 Venard died of kidney failure on May 20, 1891, in Nevada City.
 Having died penniless, his friends paid for his burial at Nevada City's Pioneer Cemetery.